guardian/editions/docs/08-✅-releases.md

 We build the APK using `android-beta-deploy`.
 This will release a build to google play to the 'internal beta' group for internal testing by the team.
 It is then manually promoted within the Google Play console to our external beta testers.

-As with iOS, releases to the play store can be tracked in [github releases](https://github.com/guardian/editions/releases).
+As with iOS, releases to the play store can be tracked in [github releases](https://github.com/guardian/editions/releases) - each time the teamcity build is run a new github release is created including the play store version code of that release.

 #### Release